bomonike/azure-chatgbt/README.md

 }
 ```

 Azure Cognitive Services use custom subdomain names for each resource created through the [Azure portal](https://portal.azure.com), [Azure Cloud Shell](https://azure.microsoft.com/features/cloud-shell/), [Azure CLI](/cli/azure/install-azure-cli), [Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview), [Azure Resource Manager (ARM)](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/overview), or [Terraform](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cognitive_account).
 Unlike regional endpoints, which were common for all customers in a specific Azure region, custom subdomain names are unique to the resource.
-Custom subdomain names are required to enable features like Azure Active Directory (Azure AD) for authentication.
-In our case, we need to specify a custom subdomain for our [Azure OpenAI Service](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cognitive_account) as our chatbot application will use an Azure AD security token to access it.
+Custom subdomain names are required to enable features like Azure Active Directory (Entra) for authentication.
+In our case, we need to specify a custom subdomain for our [Azure OpenAI Service](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cognitive_account) as our chatbot application will use an Entra security token to access it.
 By default, the `main.tf` module sets the value of the `custom_subdomain_name` parameter to the lowercase name of the Azure OpenAI resource.
 For more information on custom subdomains, see [Custom subdomain names for Cognitive Services](https://learn.microsoft.com/en-us/azure/cognitive-services/cognitive-services-custom-subdomains?source=docs).

 This terraform module allows you to pass an array containing the definition of one or more model deployments in the `deployments` parameter.
 For more information on model deployments, see [Create a resource and deploy a model using Azure OpenAI](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource?pivots=web-portal).